patrickkempff/environment-setup/README.md

 	git clone https://github.com/patrickkempff/environment-setup.git && cd environment-setup

-and run the setup by typing the following command, the plugins configured in [enviroment.conf](enviroment.conf) will be installed
+and run the setup by typing the following command, the plugins configured in [environment.conf](environment.conf) will be installed

 	./install

 ## Plugins

-To enable/disable certain plugins take a look at the [enabled.conf](enabled.conf) file.
+To enable/disable certain plugins take a look at the [environment.conf](environment.conf) file.

 ### Homebrew